A topic from the subject of Literature Review in Chemistry.

 Applications

-Electrochemistry research has a wide range of applications, including:
+Electrochemistry research has wide-ranging applications, including:

 • Corrosion: Electrochemistry is used to study the corrosion of metals and other materials.